Thedi Vandha Mappillai: Plot

-The movie begins with Solaimalai's eldest baby daughter being kidnapped.
+The film begins with Solaimalai's eldest baby daughter being kidnapped.
 The baby eventually is saved by a passerby and is raised as his own daughter.
 Solaimalai's wife, Chellam, unable to bear her eldest baby daughter loss, falls down a staircase and blames Solaimalai for his sins by attempting to murder his boss.
 Solaimalai's (named later in the film as Pasupathy's) boss is shot by Samundi, but the blame falls on Pasupathy.
 The surviving boss sends his wife Parvati Ammal and son Shankar into hiding, fearing his family's fate.
 But before breathing his last, the boss learns the truth and entrusts in Pasupathy the task of finding Parvati and Shankar and handing them their rightful family assets.
 He also changes his name from Solaimalai to Pasupathy fearing Samundi may seek revenge or murder him.
 Chellam, hearing the truth, finally hopes Pasupathi finds the true heir of his boss property heir, succumbs to her injury and dies.

 Several years later, Shankar, now a grown up youth, learns of the injustice committed to his father, and heads out to Chennai in search of his father's murderer, thinking as Solaimalai.
 However he does not know Solaimalai by his new name, Pasupathi.
 Pasupathi vows to find Parvathi and Shankar and vows to get married of Uma and Shankar.
 Shankar meets Pasupathy's daughter, Uma, and falls in love with her, without knowing her background.
 It is shown to us, Pasupathi eldest daughter, Jaya was raised as Thirumangai by the passerby (now turned blind) and is shown as a pick-pocket who only steals 1 rupee in day.
 Suresh gets acquainted with Karpagam (Cho Ramaswamy).

 Meanwhile, Suresh a criminal misunderstand Shankar as CID during their train journey.
 Suresh sends his men to follow Shankar and traps him to find Solaimalai.
 However, Shankar outwits his men and escapes with Uma's car coincidentally.
 Suresh notices Uma's car, and orders his man, Alangaaram, to spy on Uma and Shankar, still thinking that Shankar is spy sent to apprehend Suresh's illegal business.
 While escaping, both Uma and Shankar gets acquainted with Jaya.